tomolt/libschrift/README.md

 --------
 libschrift isn't ready for serious use yet.

-Kerning, subpixel rendering, missing glyph detection and a UTF-8 aware demo program are still missing.
+Kerning, subpixel rendering, and missing glyph detection are still missing.